jonataw/emgen/docs/css-preprocessors.md

 });
 ```

-Emgen will now try process your styles with the configured preprocessor.
+Emgen will now process your styles with the configured preprocessor.
 Make sure to change the file extension of your style files.